informalsystems/atomkraft/README.md

 ```

 will generate an abstract trace from the [transfer.tla](examples/cosmos-sdk/transfer/transfer.tla) model, and store the generated trace in the `traces` directory of your Atomkraft project.

+### Running the tests against the local testnet

+Let's assume you've done all the steps outlined above:

+1. created a fresh Atomkraft project using `atomkraft init`
+2. configured a Cosmos-based blockchain of your choice using `atomkraft chain`
+3. created a reactor stub using `atomkraft reactor`, and populated it with code
+4. generated abstract traces from a TLA+ model using `atomkraft model sample`, or created abstract traces by some other means

+Then you are ready to go, and execute your tests!
+We provide two commands for doing that:

+- `atomkraft test trace` will accept an abstract trace and a reactor, spin the local testnet, and execute the trace against the testnet
+- `atomkraft test model` is a convenience shorthand that combines step 4 above (`atomkraft model sample`) with `atomkraft test trace`, and allows you to execute tests directly from a TLA+ model, sidestepping explicit trace generation.

+Both of the above `atomkraft test` commands populate the `tests` directory of your project with Pytest-based tests; so executing `pytest` inside your Atomkraft project at any point in time will reproduce all of your tests.
+In fact, the complete Atomkraft project directory is ready at any point in time to be exported, and used as a Pytest project, for example for reproducing your tests in the CI.